KriSWhitch/Computer-Markup-Languages-Javascript/README.md

 - [x] Laboratory work № 7 Work with forms.
 - [x] Laboratory work № 8 Events.
 Dynamic effects on JavaScript.
 - [x] Laboratory work № 9, 10 The movement of objects and graphics in JavaScript.
 Create a menu.
-- [x] Laboratory work № 11 Introducing jQuery.
+- [x] Laboratory work № 11 Introducing jQuery (Lab №8,9,10 performed using jQuery).